Robaina/MetaTag/Notes.md

    1.1.
 Jose clean.py made for DNA seqs, and removes illegal symbols but keeps sequence.
 This may introduce artifacts (i.e., deletions) in the sequences.
 I remove these sequences from dataset, also made function to check peptide sequences.
    1.2.
 Parallezation of tasks over input files no longer depends on ruffus.
 Implemented with multiprocessing Pool instead.
-Addtional arguments may be passed (**kwargs)
+Addtional arguments may be passed (**kwargs) 1.3 Working directly from peptides or translating with prodigal?